StarStrider23/Financial-Volatility-Risk-Forecasting/README.md

 # Methodology

 This project evaluates different approaches for forecasting portfolio volatility and assessing the reliability of resulting risk estimates.
-The workflow consists of data collection, portfolio construction, feature engineering, volatility forecasting, and VaR backtesting.
+The workflow consists of data collection, portfolio construction, feature engineering, volatility forecasting and VaR backtesting.

 ## Data and Portfolio Construction